 How Do I Maintain My Portable Generator?

-You should maintain your generator once a year or every 100 hours of run time.
+You should maintain your portable generator once a year or every 100 hours of run time.
 Maintenance should include changing the oil regularly, cleaning the unit, cleaning the air filter and properly storing the unit.

 What Happens If My Generator Gets Overloaded?